Contents

 Datasets for Vision Language Models

-Collecting training data for VLMs is more challenging than collecting data for traditional AI models since it involves collecting and quality-assuring multiple data modalities.
-Below is a list of several datasets combining images and text for multimodal training.
+Collecting training data for VLMs is more challenging than traditional AI models since it involves the collection and quality assurance of multiple data modalities.
+Encord Index streamlines this process by providing comprehensive data management and curation solutions.
+Below is a list of several datasets combining image and text data for multimodal training.

 Despite the availability of high-quality multimodal datasets, VLMs can face significant challenges during the model development process.
 Let’s discuss them below.